Topology-aware Serverless Function-Execution Scheduling: Related Work

 Many works on serverless focus on minimising the latency of function invocations.
 Several of them tackle the problem by optimising function scheduling~\cite{kuntsevich2018distributed,shahrad2019architectural}.

-The proposal closest to ours is~\cite{PGMZ20}, on which we build to implement our approach and prototype.
-As mentioned in \cref{sec:app_language}, the solution by De Palma et al.~\cite{PGMZ20}, although not explicitly stated by the authors, captures some degenerate cases of topology-aware scheduling, which TAPP generalises.
-Besides these commonalities,~\cite{PGMZ20} lacks any other notion of topology from this work and does not distinguish among (located) controllers.
-Another work close to ours is by Samp\'{e} et al.~\cite{10.1145/3135974.3135980}, who present an approach that allocates functions to storage workers, favouring data locality.
+One work close to ours is by Samp\'{e} et al.~\cite{10.1145/3135974.3135980}, who present an approach that allocates functions to storage workers, favouring data locality.
 The main difference with our work is that the one by Samp\'{e} et al. focusses on topologies induced by data-locality issues, while we consider topologies to begin with, and we capture data locality as an application scenario.

-More in general, Banaei et al.~\cite{Banaei-S:ETASPredictiveSchedulingFunctionsWorkerNodes} introduce a scheduling policy that governs the order of invocation processing depending on the availability of the resources they use.
+More in general, Banaei et al.~\cite{Banaei-S:ETASPredictiveSchedulingFunctionsWorkerNodes} introduce a scheduling policy that governs the order of invocation processing, depending on the availability of the resources they use.
 Abad et al.~\cite{abad2018package} present a package-aware technique that favours re-using the same workers for the same functions to cache dependencies.
 Suresh and Gandhi~\cite{SG19} show a scheduling policy oriented by resource usage of co-located functions on workers.
 Steint~\cite{stein2018serverless} and Akkus et al.~\cite{akkus2018sand} respectively present a scheduler based on game-theoretic allocation and on the interaction of sandboxing of functions and hierarchical messaging.
 Other scheduling policies exploit the state and relation among functions.
 For example, Kotni et al.~\cite{Kotni-N-G-B:FaastlaneAcceleratingFaaSWorkflows} present an approach that schedules functions within a single workflow as threads within a single process of a container instance, reducing overhead by sharing state among them.
 Shillaker and Pietzuch~\cite{Shillaker-P:FaasmLightweightIsolation} use state by supporting both global and local state access, aiming at performance improvements for data-intensive applications.
 Similarly, Jia and Witchel~\cite{Jia-W:BokiStatefulServerlessComputingSharedLogs} associate each function invocation with a shared log among serverless functions.

 An alternative approach, besides improving scheduling, is reducing the number of cold starts when launching new functions~\cite{Jonas-etal:BerkeleyViewOnServerless,Hellerstein-etal:ServerlessOneStepForwardTwoStepsBack}.
 In this direction, Shahrad et al.~\cite{SFGCBCLTRB20} introduce an empirically-informed resource management policy that mediates cold starts and resource allocation.
 Silva et al.~\cite{Silva-etal:PrebakingFunctionsWarmServerlessColdStart} propose a solution based on process snapshots: when the user deploys the function, they generate/store a snapshot of the process that runs that function and, when the user invokes the function, they load/run the related snapshot.
 Similarly, on network elements, Mohan et al.~\cite{Mohan-etal:AgileColdStartsForScalableServerless} present an approach based on pre-creating networks and connecting them to (a pool of) containers ``paused'' after the network-creation step.
 At function invocation, they skip network-initialisation start-up times by attaching to one of the containers and completing the initialisation from there.